chemgymrl/chemgymrl/docs/extraction.md

 <span style="display:block;text-align:center">![Extraction](tutorial_figures/extraction.png)

-The extraction bench aims to isolate and extract certain materials from an inputted vessel container containing multiple materials.
+The extraction bench aims to isolate and extract certain materials from a vessel containing multiple materials.
 This is done by means of transferring materials between a number of vessels and utilizing specifically selected solutes to demarcate and separate materials from each other.
-The intended output of this bench is at least one beaker, each containing a desired material in quantities that exceed a minimum threshold.
+The intended result of this bench is one of the vessels containing only the desired material dissolved in some solvent.

 A classic extraction experiment is extracting salt from oil using water.
 Water is added to a beaker containing salt dissolved in oil, settling below the oil.
 When the water settles, the dissolved salt is pulled from the oil into the water.
 Similarly, in the extraction bench, solvents are added to act as the oil and water in the previous extraction experiment, separating collections of materials into layers that can be extracted and poured into auxiliary vessels.
 An agent performing this experiment will be able to use solutes and extract materials with the aim of extracting and isolating the specified desired material.